 However, if you want to avoid braces for yourself or your child, it’s important to start treatment earlier.
 The sooner you begin, the more influence you can have on the development of your face and jaw.

 Would you like to learn how myofunctional therapy can help you in River Edge, NJ?
-Please call 201-343-4044 today for an appointment at the River Edge Dental Center for TMJ, Sleep Apnea, & Reconstruction Dentistry.
+Please call 201-343-4044 or send us an email today for an appointment at the River Edge Dental Center for TMJ, Sleep Apnea, & Reconstruction Dentistry.